Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Related Work

-\textbf{Physics-aware HOI Rendering.} Enforcing physically plausible interactions is crucial for realistic HOI rendering.
-Traditional methods often incorporate physical optimizations into mesh-based reconstructions to ensure human-object plausible contact, which typically employ penalty terms~\cite{zhang2024hoi, hassan2019resolving, hassan2021populating}, specific constraints~\cite{hu2024hand, battaglia2016interaction}, or physical criteria~\cite{gupta2009observing, jain2009interactive}.
-However, these techniques, designed for static mesh vertices, are not directly applicable to explicit Gussian representations, which relies on dynamically changing Gaussian primitives in both numbers and positions during optimization.
-To bridge this gap, our work introduces a physics-aware rendering optimization specifically designed for 3DGS, leveraging attraction and repulsion losses to enforce physically plausible HOIs and enhance rendering quality.
-Furthermore, we incorporate a sparse-view contact prediction module to improve the efficiency of physics-based optimization by focusing computation on relevant contact regions.
+Beyond visual fidelity, enforcing \textbf{\textit{physically plausible}} interactions is crucial for realistic HOI rendering~\cite{yang2021cpf, xie2023visibility}.
+Traditional methods often incorporated physical optimizations into their mesh-based reconstructions to ensure plausible human-object contact.
+This was typically achieved using penalty terms~\cite{zhang2024hoi, hassan2019resolving, hassan2021populating}, specific constraints~\cite{hu2024hand, battaglia2016interaction}, or physical criteria~\cite{gupta2009observing, jain2009interactive} that operate on mesh vertices.
+However, these techniques, designed for static mesh topologies, are not directly applicable to modern explicit representations like 3D Gaussian Splatting.
+The 3DGS framework relies on a collection of Gaussian primitives that dynamically change in number and position during optimization, rendering mesh-centric constraints ineffective.

+To bridge this gap, our work introduces HOGS, which not only leverages 3DGS for an efficient and high-fidelity solution to HOI rendering from sparse views but also pioneers a physically plausible optimization tailored for Gaussian primitives.
+By using novel Gaussian contact and separation losses, our method is the first to enforce physically plausible HOIs directly within the 3DGS framework, significantly enhancing both realism and rendering quality.